zhyifei/docs.zh-cn/docs/csharp/async.md

     NetworkProgressBar.Visibility = Visibility.Visible;

     // The await operator suspends SeeTheDotNets_Click, returning control to its caller.
-    // This is what allows the app to be responsive and not hang on the UI thread. var html = await getDotNetFoundationHtmlTask;
+    // This is what allows the app to be responsive and not block the UI thread. var html = await getDotNetFoundationHtmlTask;
     int count = Regex.Matches(html, @"\.NET").Count;